canola oil shelf life

 Canola oil and rapeseed oil are similar to any other oil in its durability and spoilage.
 Over time, it will undoubtedly become rancid, and it is a process you cannot avoid.
 However, such changes will not happen in the short term.
 You can use canola oil sometimes up to a year after it has expired.

-Always store it in a cooler and darker place, do not expose it to the sun, and keep the bottle tightly closed.
+Always store bottle of canola oil in a cooler and darker place, do not expose it to the sun, and keep the bottle tightly closed.
 These essential tips should ensure that your canola oil experiences maximum durability and quality.

 See more: Alternatives to canola oil